Leslie Parrish: Environmental activism

 While living in Oregon, Parrish saw devastated forests managed by the Bureau of Land Management (BLM) and decided to protest a local timber sale.
 With two neighbors, she and Bach established an organization called "Threatened and Endangered: Little Applegate Valley" (TELAV).
 They worked for two years researching and writing a 600-page legal and scientific protest of BLM's logging of forests which would not regenerate, which was illegal.
 The BLM assistant state director eventually agreed, telling the Medford Mail Tribune that ..."The sale involves enough improprieties in BLM rules and procedures that it can’t be legally awarded.
 In order to comply with our own procedures we had no choice but to withdraw the sale and reject all bids."
 The TELAV protest document served as the basis for many future timber sale protests in the U.S. and Canada.
 TELAV continues to fight for the environment to this day and the Little Applegate Valley has never been logged.

 In 1999, Parrish created a 240-acre (97 ha) wildlife sanctuary on Orcas Island (in the San Juan Islands, Washington State) to save it from normal development techniques which include logging.
 She named it the "Spring Hill Wildlife Sanctuary".

-Marriages
+Personal life and death

 Parrish married songwriter Ric Marlow in 1955; the couple divorced in 1961.
 In 1981, she married Richard Bach, the author of the 1970 book Jonathan Livingston Seagull, whom she met during the making of the 1973 movie of the same name.
 She was a major element in two of his subsequent books—The Bridge Across Forever (1984) and One (1988)—which primarily focused on their relationship and Bach's concept of soulmates.
 They divorced in 1999.

+Parrish died on San Juan Island, Washington, on November 14, 2025, at the age of 90.
+Her death was not publicly announced until August 23, 2026.